-James Whitton, son of Elizabeth Whitton, and his wife Matilda ran Plum Grove Cheese Factory Wellmans Corners.
-In 1892, Professor King an American, set up an experimental, winter, dairy station at Plum Grove at Wellman’s Corner He ran a six week course in cheese making.
+James Whitton, son of Elizabeth Whitton, and his wife Matilda ran Plum Grove Cheese Factory Wellman's Corners.
+In 1892, Professor King, an American, set up an experimental winter dairy station at Plum Grove at Wellman’s Corners.
+He ran a six week course in cheese making.
 James Whitton took the course and became the head cheese maker.
 He later went on to become the Dairy Instructor for the Ontario Department of Agriculture.
-Cheese from Plum Hollow won many provincial and National awards.
-They opened a creamery at Wellman’s Corner and shipped butter to Belleville James later became a dairy inspector, a cheese buyer and manufacturer.
+Cheese from Plum Hollow won many provincial and national awards.
+They opened a creamery at Wellman’s Corners and shipped butter to Belleville.
+James later became a dairy inspector, a cheese buyer and manufacturer.

-These short courses developed into more formal programs with the start of the Eastern Ontario Dairy School 1894 in Kingston, under James W. Robinson and the Western Ontario Dairy School in Strathroy in 1896, both funded by grants from the Province of Ontario.
-The schools where somewhere all cheese makers, dairymen and all persons interested could attend and receive instruction in the most approved methods of making cheese, testing of milk and any other information such as better systems of feeding and breeding cattle, design of dairy barns, the care of milk and the absolute necessity for cleanliness.
+These short courses developed into more formal programs with the start of the dairy school.
+The Eastern Ontario Dairy School opened in Kingston in 1894 under James W. Robinson, and the Western Ontario Dairy School in Strathroy opened in 1896; both funded by grants from the Province of Ontario.
+The schools where somewhere all cheese makers, dairymen and interested people could attend and receive instruction in the most approved methods of making cheese, testing of milk and any other information such as better systems of feeding and breeding cattle, design of dairy barns, the care of milk and the absolute necessity for cleanliness.

 The Eastern Ontario Dairy school was part of the Queens University School of Mines and Agriculture.
-There were short and longer courses and initially just for men.
+There were shorter and longer courses and initially just for men.
 Women were admitted by 1919.

 Improving the equipment